UA-MIS/springais/_bmad-output/prd.md

 - FR37: System tokenizes employee identities (EMP-XXXXXX format)
 - FR38: Hiring managers can see candidate counts without identities
 - FR39: Employees can opt-in to specific roles to express interest
+- FR39A: Employees can opt into multiple roles simultaneously (no limit)
 - FR40: Hiring managers can view tokenized profiles of opted-in candidates
 - FR41: Hiring managers can invite candidates for conversation (triggers identity reveal)
+- FR41A: When multiple hiring managers invite the same employee, employee sees all invitations and can accept/decline each independently
 - FR42: System maintains anonymity until mutual opt-in completes

 ### 7. Hiring Manager Workflow